-260 Travel/Service Learning in Latin America Focus on Language, Culture and Education.
+260 Latin America: Focus on Language, Culture, and Education.

 May Term (3).

 This travel course uses experiential learning, self-reflection, reading, writing, and discussion to provide students with a foundation for understanding cross-cultural differences in language and education.
 Students work with children in community-based educational programs, focusing on language-development issues (e.g., bilingualism, literacy, and the broad impact of difficulties with language on education).
 Open to non-majors.
 Previous coursework in Spanish is strongly recommended.
 Offered as needed.